 Choose an aggregator service that supports your favorite networks.
 Use only one service and make sure your content is not being pushed twice.
 Avoid spamming your friends!
 Select from some of the popular aggregator services like Friendfeed, Plaxo Pulse, or Lifestream.fm.

 An important consideration is data portability.
-Some lifestreaming services like Profilactic and Swurl have shut down or are struggling, so choose a service that aims to make all your data portable across services like Chi.mp.
+Some lifestreaming services like Profilactic and Swurl have shut down or , so choose a service that aims to make all your data portable across services like Chi.mp.

 14. Unleash the Power of Feeds